 In general, we recommend 17-25 oz of water per hour for hydration during endurance activities.
 The range is dependent on the air temperature, your exertion level, and your body.
 Here is a great article on hydration and exercise to help you find the right size of hydration bladder that fits your needs.

 Another compatibility consideration is the profile of your bladder.
 Some bladders are wide while others are narrow.
 Some (when filled) are fat while others are flat.
 So what do you need?
-Before you purchase a reservoir, take a look at your Hydration Pack.
-Most that is hydration bladder compatible come with a built-in sleeve.
+Before you purchase a reservoir, take a look at your hydration pack.
+Most that are hydration bladder compatible come with a built-in sleeve.
 Take a look at the sleeve to see how wide or narrow it is.
-From that, you'll be able to determine which bladder to choose.
-In general, we prefer long and narrow bladders like the HydraPak Shape-Shift Reservoir.
-This particular profile fits into most packs and feels flush against the back.
+From there, you can determine if it best fits a bladder with either a narrow or wide profile.

 Hydration Bladder Opening: Zip Top, Fold Top, or Screw Cap?

 When considering what kind of bladder opening to go with, you need to consider how easy it is to fill, the environment you are filling in, and how easy it is to open and close.
-There are three styles of bladder openings: fold top, zip top, and screw top.
+There are three styles of bladder openings: fold top, zip-top, and screw top.
+There is also a less common bottle-top bottom that we will outline as well.

 Fold Top bladders are the most popular in this review.
 The tops flip up and fold over; once folded over, you slide a closure over the top, and the bag is free from leaks!
 This design is the best type of bladder opening when filling up in streams or other outdoor environments where you need to gather water from limited, trickling sources.
 They are also great to use under a regular tap at home.